NLP-RISE/extractguardian/README.md

 Are you looking for [The Guardian Climate News Corpus](https://huggingface.co/datasets/NLP-RISE/guardian_climate_news_corpus), as part of the [ClimateEval](https://github.com/MurathanKurfali/ClimateEval-Yaml) pipeline?

 The Guardian Climate News Corpus was created using this same script, but the results are not deterministic.
-So, if you are looking to replicate the ClimateEval evaluation results, use [the dataset provided on HuggingFace](https://huggingface.co/datasets/NLP-RISE/guardian_climate_news_corpus).
+So, if you are looking to replicate the ClimateEval evaluation results [described in our paper](https://openreview.net/forum?id=183GtY94tB), use [the dataset provided on HuggingFace](https://huggingface.co/datasets/NLP-RISE/guardian_climate_news_corpus).

 **This script is intended for creating similar datasets and extending the existing one.** To evaluate your model on your newly created dataset using the LM Evaluation Harness as part of ClimateEval, you need to first upload the dataset to HuggingFace.
 You can follow [this format](https://huggingface.co/datasets/NLP-RISE/guardian_climate_news_corpus/tree/main).
 Once your new dataset has been uploaded, manipulate [the LM harness YAML configs found here](https://github.com/MurathanKurfali/ClimateEval-Yaml/tree/main/guardian_climate_news) to refer to your newly created dataset instead.